 • Trying to get a shy bladder going in the clinic

-This growing recognition of the overuse and relative ineffectiveness of using opioids for chronic pain management has brought people from around the country to our clinic.
+This growing recognition of the overuse and relative ineffectiveness of using opioid pain medications for chronic pain management has brought people from around the country to our clinic.
 At the Coleman Institute, we offer an Accelerated Opiate Detox (AOD), a safe and comfortable form of rapid detox.
-Our detox program helps people get off their pain meds by compressing and addressing their withdrawal symptoms.
+Our outpatient detox program helps people get off their pain meds by compressing and addressing their withdrawal symptoms.
 Depending on the amount of pain medication a person uses, our outpatient detox program will generally last from 3 to 5 days.

 You can find more information on our Naltrexone Therapy FAQ page.